Ultra-Processed from Halloween to Thanksgiving – by Deborah Levine

 I’m not telling you anything you didn’t know or suspect.
 But knowledge doesn’t stop us from bad eating habits.
 My diabetic brother got huffily indignant when I suggested he no longer stop at the gas station on the way home for a daily fix of Oreo cookies.
 Sound familiar?

 If diabetes isn’t enough to encourage you to be wary of the yummy stuff, consider your poor liver.
 About 30% – 40% of American adults have something called NASH, a fatty liver disease.
 Many of them don’t know they have it and find out only when they’re mysteriously ill.
-What to do?
-I lost thirty-five pounds by cutting out sugar, salt, and most processed foods.
-Yes, to those who’ve asked me, I got this thin on purpose.
+What did I do when I found out?
+I panicked and lost thirty-five pounds by cutting out sugar, salt, and ultra-processed foods.

 Why does yummy trump nutritious in the first place?
 Be aware of the dollars spent to ensure you eat that fast food, sugary drinks, processed meats, and chocolate everything.
 The advertising budgets involved are huge with sophisticated ad campaigns that target vulnerable populations.
 Fast food restaurants target black and Hispanic youth, populations at high risk for obesity and related diseases.
 Food desserts have little fresh food available and are like sitting ducks for this advertising.